bowczarek/elastalert-docker/README.md

 - ELASTICSEARCH_PASSWORD - Password to log into Elasticsearch with.
 Leave undefined for no authentication.
 - ELASTICSEARCH_TLS - Use HTTPS when connecting to Elasticsearch (True/False).
 Default is `False`.
 - ELASTICSEARCH_TLS_VERIFY - Verify server (Elasticsearch) certificate (True/False).
 Default is `False`.
 - ELASTALERT_INDEX - Name of Elastalert writeback index in Elasticseach.
-Defaults to `elastalert_status`.
+Defaults to `elastalert`.